mui/material-ui/docs/pages/blog/2020-q1-update.md

 We'll do our best, no guarantee!

 - 📣 We will analyze and publish the results of the "Material-UI Developer Survey 2020".
-You haven't contributed to it yet, you can [fill it with this link](https://forms.gle/TYWRdvgyZs4AhZNv8), thanks!
+If you haven't contributed to it yet, you can follow this link to [fill it in](https://forms.gle/TYWRdvgyZs4AhZNv8), thanks!
 - 🎨 We will release Figma assets for Material-UI.

   <img src="/static/blog/2020-q1-update/figma.png" alt="figma" style="max-width: 160px; margin-bottom: 24px;" />